 Using your newfound priorities and honing on your boundary-setting skills, be honest with yourself and others about how much you can show up for – in any capacity.
 Commit to the opportunities that light you up inside and release the rest without feeling too guilty.

 Above all, remember that you’re human.
-Don’t put too much pressure on yourself to overachieve during the busiest time of the year.
+Try not to put too much pressure on yourself to overachieve during the busiest time of the year.

 Essential holiday self-care practices